Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 Active Reserves & National Guard

-To qualify under USERRA, the employee should be:
+To qualify under USERRA, the employee should be/have:

 Employed with a participating county or district employer before being called away to active duty and provided their employer proper notice.